Zanclognatha laevigata

 Nomenclature

 Originally described as Herminia laevigata by Grote in 1872; later transferred to Zanclognatha.
-The specific epithet 'laevigata' refers to smooth or polished appearance, though the variable patterns may obscure this characteristic.
+The specific epithet 'laevigata' refers to smooth or polished appearance, though the variable wing patterns may obscure this characteristic.

 Sources and further reading